Otto Rühle: Early life and Social Democratic Party

-Rühle was part of the far-left wing of the SPD, alongside figures like Karl Liebknecht, Rosa Luxemburg, Franz Mehring, and Paul Mattick.
+Rühle was part of the far-left wing of the SPD, alongside figures like Karl Liebknecht, Rosa Luxemburg, and Franz Mehring.
 Together with Liebknecht, he was one of the first Reichstag deputies to vote against war credits in March 1915.
 In 1916, in solidarity with the imprisoned Liebknecht, he resigned from the SPD parliamentary faction.
 He was a co-founder of the Spartacus League and participated in its conference on 1 January 1916.
 His public call for a party split in a letter to the SPD newspaper Vorwärts on 12 January 1916 put him in opposition to Rosa Luxemburg, who still hoped to win over the party leadership.
 Rühle did not join the Independent Social Democratic Party (USPD) when it was formed in 1917, but instead became a leader of the Left Radicals (Linksradikale) in Dresden and Pirna.

 German Revolution and communist left

 German Revolution

 During the German Revolution of 1918–1919, Rühle played a prominent role in the workers' councils movement in Dresden.
 On 9 November 1918, he became chairman of the Revolutionary Worker and Soldier Council and, a day later, co-chairman of the United Revolutionary Worker and Soldier Council of Greater Dresden.
 However, on 16 November, he and other members of the International Communists of Germany (IKD) resigned from their functions, refusing to cooperate with the SPD and USPD.

 At the founding congress of the Communist Party of Germany (KPD) in late December 1918, Rühle was a delegate for the IKD and a leader of the opposition that argued strongly against any participation in the upcoming elections for the Weimar National Assembly.
 Despite his disagreements with the party leadership, he was tasked with helping build the KPD in Saxony in early 1919.
 Throughout the year, he, along with Heinrich Laufenberg and Fritz Wolffheim, became a leader of the party's left opposition.
 This opposition rejected the KPD's turn towards parliamentarism and trade union work, advocating instead for direct action through factory organisations and workers' councils.

 At the KPD's second party congress in Heidelberg in October 1919, Rühle and other ultra-left delegates were forced to leave the proceedings after voting against the leadership's "Theses on Communist Principles and Tactics".
 The third party congress in February 1920 formally expelled Rühle from the KPD.